rudijs/koa-json-logger/README.md

 - Create uniform success and error log entries in JSON format for centralized logging
 - In particular tested and used with the ELK stack (Logstash, Elasticsearch and Kibana)
 - A unique ID (RFC4122 uuid v4) is also created for each log entry.
-- This uuid can be used in other application logs, which end up in ELK, so you can correlate the request or error to other custom log entries.
+- This uid can be used in other application logs, which end up in ELK, so you can correlate the request or error with other application log entries.

 Below will be some sample log entries in pretty print and also some screen shots of how they look in Kibana.